Dheeraj23qw/Dheeraj23qw/README.md

 ---

 ### 🏗️ Engineering Philosophy
-> **"A repo is just a draft; a product is an experience."** > I bridge the gap between local `localhost:3000` and global production traffic.
-I don't just write functions; I build resilient systems.
-If it doesn't solve a human problem, the syntax is irrelevant.
+> **"A repo is just a draft; a product is an experience."** > I bridge the gap between local `localhost:3000` and global production traffic.If it doesn't solve a human problem, the syntax is irrelevant.

 ---